ChrisMFlood/Full-stack-RoboRacer-Autonomous-Racing-System/Thesis/Figs/Results/Readme.md

 Most scripts are configured to save plots as PDF files with transparent backgrounds, suitable for inclusion in a LaTeX document.

+**Note:** Some scripts contain hardcoded file paths.
+You may need to modify the paths within the scripts to match your local directory structure before running them.

 ## Running the Scripts

 ### 1. Particle Filter Results